 How to Increase Your CRS Scores?

 Instead of waiting for your invitation in every upcoming draw, the smarter course of action is to work towards research on how to increase your CRS score and improving it indeed.
 It brings you up in the pool and makes you one of the high-ranked candidates with much better chances of immigration.
 If you really commit to it, you can boost your CRS scores significantly.
 Here are some tips to help you make your case strong.

 Thorough Knowledge of CRS

 The first step is to have complete and detailed knowledge of the CRS scores and how they are calculated.
 You need to stay sharp and on track with your express entry application and make sure you have claimed the points assigned in each section making up the total CRS scores.

-For instance, having a sibling in Canada doesn’t only apply to the applicant, but also their spouse/partner.
+For instance, having a sibling in Canada doesn’t only apply to the applicant, but also to their spouse/partner.
 The relationship can be through adoption, marriage, blood, or partnership.
 Just prove the authenticity and you can top up your scores by 15 points.

 Language skills play an important role in your CRS score.
 If you are proficient in both English and French, take one of the approved language tests for express entry in both languages to get the maximum points.

 Another way to improve your CRS scores is by retaking the language test.
 There are several institutes and tutors who can help you get better scores.
 Getting a CLB of 9 in each ability (speaking, listening, writing, and reading) can boost your scores in the skills transferability factors as well.